Finance, The Simple Dollar

 Yes, Blockchain Mortgages Are a Thing Now

 Why does that matter for homeowners?
-It could also bring down the cost or applying tor a mortgage.
+It could also bring down the cost of applying for a mortgage.

 What's blockchain again?

-Blockchain is a record-keeping technology, most notably the one behind Bitcoin, that keeps digital information (the blocks) stored in a public database (the chain.)
+Blockchain is a record-keeping technology, most notably the one behind Bitcoin, that keeps digital information (the blocks) stored in a public database (the chain).
 It’s also referred to as distributed ledger technology (DLT).
-Each block stores information about the transaction, participants and data to distinguish it from other blocks.
-A DLT offers users transparency, control of the data.
+Each block stores information about the transaction, participants, and data to distinguish it from other blocks.
+A DLT offers users transparency and control of the data.

 Because the information is distributed across a network of computers, it's very difficult to hack or change the system.
 Each time a new block of information is added, it's added to every user's ledger and tied to the following block.
 If a hacker wanted to tamper with one block in the chain, they would have to change every block across all distributed versions of the chain.